Conditional content based on contact form 7 Input

 }, false );

-2. Add the name of any input that should be displayed upon submittion inside the fieldNames parameter, each field name separated by a comma and wrapped by quotes.
+• Add the name of any input field you will base conditional content on inside the fieldNames parameter, each field name separated by a comma and wrapped by quotes.

-3. Replace the nextURL parameter with the address of the page that the user inputs will be displayed on (usually it will be a thank-you page).
-Leaving the URL empty will lead to the form’s page being used to display the user inputs.
+• Replace the nextURL parameter with the address of the page that the user inputs will be displayed on (usually it will be a thank-you page).
+Leaving the URL empty will lead to the page with the form simply being reloaded without redirecting the visitor to another page.

 [ifsoDKI type="querystring" parameter="your-name" fallback="{name}"]